 Current course offerings can be found on our EVENTS page.
 Each course description page will have an online registration form that can be submitted once filled out.
 A confirmation e-mail with a link to join the course by Zoom will be sent once you are registered.

 - Are the courses taught by mental health professionals?

-No. The Recovery College model operates on a peer support framework, and all courses are facilitated by peer supporters and self-help workers with lived experience.
-In addition, most of the courses we offer have been co-developed by individuals with lived experience collaborating with mental health professionals.
+No. The Recovery College model operates on a peer support framework and all courses are facilitated by peer supporters and self-help workers with lived experience.
+In addition, all course content and design have been co-developed by individuals with lived experience collaborating with mental health professionals.

 - How can I find out more about the HOPE Learning Centre and what it offers?

 Call 204-614-8544 if you have further questions or would like to learn more about the HOPE Learning Centre.